 XPRESIDENT's extensive pHLA database is based on more than 2,000 primary tissue samples from 40 healthy organ types and 20 major cancer indications.
-Following an analysis of over 400,000,000 MS/MS spectra and an initial long-list of 8,000 tumor-associated pHLA targets, we have prioritized over 200 mass spectrometry validated pHLA targets covering all target classes: 1) peptides of well-known and characterized cancer target proteins; 2) unknown or poorly characterized proteins and 3) crypto targets/neoantigens.
+Following an analysis of over 400,000,000 MS/MS spectra and an initial long-list of 8,000 tumor-associated pHLA targets, we have prioritized over 200 mass spectrometry validated pHLA targets covering all target classes: 1) perfused or Verlandon and characterized cancer target proteins; 2) unknown or poorly characterized protenies and 3) crypto targets/recontiggens.

-Target expression on cancer tissue with high target levels per tumor cell but not or to a far lesser extent on normal tissues.
+Target expression on cancer tissue with high target levels per tumor cell but not or to a far lesser extent on normal tissues

 XPRESIDENT has identified and characterized cancer targets for all of our clinical and preclinical programs across our entire individual and partnered pipeline.
-Each of our pipeline programs is currently targeting HLA-A\02, which is found in approximately 40-45% of individuals in North America, Europe, China and Japan and is one of the most common HLA types worldwide.
-While all of our current pipeline targets are binding to HLA-A\02, XPRESIDENT is not restricted to HLA-A\02 and has identified a large set of cancer targets across many different HLA alleles.
+Each of our pipeline programs is currently targeting HLA-A02, which is found in approximately 40-45% of individuals in North America, Europe, China and Japan and is one of the most common HLA types worldwide.
+While all of our current pipeline targets are binding to HLA-A02, XPRESIDENT is not restricted to HLA-A02 and has identified a large set of cancer targets across many different HLA alleles.